awi-response/darts-nextgen/docs/dev/arch.md

 - Function names should be verbs, e.g. `process`, `ensemble`, `do_inference`.
 - If a function is stateless it should NOT be part of a class or wrapper
 - If a function is stateful it should be part of a class or wrapper, this is important for Ray
+- Each Tile should be represented as a single `xr.Dataset` with each feature / band as `DataVariable`.
+- Each DataVariable should have their `data_source` documented in the `attrs`, aswell as `long_name` and `units` if any for plotting.
+- A `_FillValue` should also be set for no-data with `.rio.write_nodata("no-data-value")`.

+!!! tip "Components"

+    The goal of these paradigms is to write functions which work as [Components](../guides/components.md).
+    Potential users can then later pick their components and put them together in their custom pipeline, utilizing their own parallelization framework.

 ### Examples

 Here are some examples, how these API paradigms should look like.

+!!! warning "This is a mock"

+    Even if some real packages are shown, these examples use mock-functions / non-existing functions and will not work .

 1. Single transformation